thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 2.4.
 The new Planet class is a subclass of Entity, and it has two properties, namely, Drawable and Locatable.
 An instance of Drawable represents something that can be drawn to the screen, while an instance of Locatable represents something that has a specific position and orientation (and, incidentally, velocity and acceleration, among other things, as will be discussed later).

 2.5.
-Note the occurrence of the "VisualRectangle" class in the constructor of the newly declared Planet class.
-The VisualRectangle class is already defined as part of the framework.
+We'll need to add a reference to the newly created Planet class to Game.html.
+But be careful: If you add references in the wrong place, it might break your game.
+Open Game.html and locate the existing reference to "_Main.js" and add this line above it, with a blank line in between:

+	<script type="text/javascript" src="Model/Planet.js"></script>

 2.6.
-Because we just added a reference to a class from the framework, we need to update Imports.ts accordingly.
-This file "imports" classes from the framework so that you don't have to put "ThisCouldBeBetter.GameFramework." in front of every single class name every time you use it, which would get tedious pretty quickly.
+Now that we've declared the Planet class and added references to it and to the VisualRectangle class that we need to draw it, we'll add an instance of Planet to PlaceDefault.

 2.7.
-Back in the Source directory, open Imports.ts in a text editor and locate the existing line:

-	import VisualNone = gf.VisualNone;

-2.8.
-Then add the following line right below it, and save:

-	import VisualRectangle = gf.VisualRectangle;

-2.9.
-Remember that you'll need to add entries to Imports.ts almost every time you create a new class, or when you use a new class from the framework.
-I say "almost every time" rather than just "every time" because some classes, like Entity, Drawable, Locatable, and VisualGroup, are already referenced as part of the stub game.

-2.10.
-We'll also need to add a reference to the newly created and added classes to DefenderClone.html.
-But be careful:  If you add references in the wrong place, it might break your game.

-2.11.
-Let's start by adding a reference to the VisualRectangle class file.
-Open DefenderClone.html and locate this existing line within it:

-	<script type="text/javascript" src="Framework/Source/Display/Visuals/VisualNone.js"></script>

-2.12.
-Add this line beneath it:

-	<script type="text/javascript" src="Framework/Source/Display/Visuals/VisualRectangle.js"></script>

-2.13.
-Next, locate the existing reference to "WorldGame.js", add this line just below it, and save:

-	<script type="text/javascript" src="Model/Planet.js"></script>

-2.14.
-Now that we've declared the Planet class and added references to it and to the VisualRectangle class that we need to draw it, we'll add an instance of Planet to PlaceLevel.

-2.15.
-Back in the Source directory, open the file PlaceLevel.ts in a text editor.
+Back in the Source directory, open the file PlaceDefault.ts in a text editor.
 Locate the constructor, and within it, the array being passed as the "entities" argument of the super() constructor.
 Within that array, locate the existing "new UserInputListener()" element, add a comma after it, add the following text on the line below, then save the file.

 	new Planet("Planet0", Coords.fromXY(400, 300), 50)

-2.16.
-From the Source directory, run the command "tsc" to compile the program again.
+2.8.
+From the _Scripts directory, run the command "_Build.sh" or "_Build.bat" to compile the program again.
 Wait for the command to complete, and verify that no errors are displayed.

-2.17.
-In the web browser, refresh DefenderClone.html and advance through the startup screens to start the game again.
+2.9.
+In the web browser, refresh Game.html and advance through the startup screens to start the game again.
 Verify that a green field, representing the ground, appears at the bottom of the screen.

 <img src="Screenshot-2-Ground.png" />